 X.509

-The raw tbsCertificate bytes are returned alongside the parsed fields so a signature-verification layer can hash exactly the bytes that were signed rather than re-encoding and hoping for round-trip fidelity.
+The raw tbsCertificate bytes are returned alongside the parsed fields.
+A signature-verification layer hashes exactly the bytes that were signed, with no re-encoding step whose round-trip fidelity it would have to trust.

 pki.schema.x509.pemDecode